Burning1020/kuasar/docs/vmm/how-to-run-kuasar-with-isulad-and-stratovirt.md

 ## Requirement

 - Prepare a new aarch64 architecture physical server
-- *Optional* - Recommand to install openEuler 23.03 version OS in the server
+- *Optional* - Recommend to install openEuler 23.03 version OS in the server
   - openEuler 23.03 version OS image download link: https://repo.openeuler.org/openEuler-23.03/ISO/

+> Note: All of the following commands need to run with root privilege.

 ## Build and install StratoVirt